 I kept a blog tracking my progress while making my thesis interfaces, which can be found here.
-At the end of the semester, I gave a twenty minute presentation that talked about the interfaces and some of the theory behind them.
-View a video of that presentation here.
+At the end of the semester, I gave a twenty minute presentation that talked about the interfaces and some of the theory behind them; a link to this presentation is available on request.
 The rest of this post is a summarized version of my thesis paper (PDF).

 The Oulipo Keyboard is a commonplace computer keyboard—with a twist.
 A number keys on the keyboard have been rendered inactive—namely, every vowel key except e.